Thinkwise/docs/docs/sf/data_model.md

 ### Sytem versioning

 It's possible to enable a system-versioned temporal table for a table defined in the Software Factory.
-When enabled the Software Factory will create a history table with the name *[table_id]_history* and add the columns *tsf_valid_from* and *tsf_valid_to* to the table.
+When enabled, the Software Factory will create a history table with the name *[table_id]_history* and add the columns *tsf_valid_from* and *tsf_valid_to* to the table.
 These columns are hidden so the table definition won't change on the database.

 This is only implemented for SQL Server, more information can be found [here](https://docs.microsoft.com/en-us/sql/relational-databases/tables/temporal-tables?view=sql-server-ver15).